‘Rich Answers’ and seek commercials coming to Google Assistant

 Why you must care.

 The Google Assistant is now on more than 1000000000 gadgets.
-As it movements from something of a novelty to a mainstream way user access records on Google, those consequences become more appealing to publishers, marketers, and Google itself.
+As it moves from a novelty to a mainstream way for users to access records on Google, those consequences become more appealing to publishers, marketers, and Google itself.

-As a few percentages of seeking query volume migrates to the Google Assistant over the next few years, organizations will become more and more targeted in this real estate, and Google is beginning to monetize it.
+As a few percentages of seeking query volume migrate to Google Assistant over the next few years, organizations will become more and more targeted in this real estate, and Google is beginning to monetize it.

-Recently, Google started a test of local services listings in Google Assistant consequences.
-This space is precious because there are less litter and more consumer attention.
+Recently, Google started a test of local service listings in Google Assistant consequences.
+This space is precious because there is less litter and more consumer attention.

 Share